 For your donation of $19.99, we will send the DVD as a thank-you gift.

-The film will also be available on YouTube in 2023.
+The film is now also available on our YouTube channel!

 The premiere of WLAE-TV’s new groundbreaking documentary Battlegrounds: The Lost Community of Fazendeville – an emotionally harrowing story of a unique, long-established Black neighborhood in New Orleans that was razed during the Civil Rights struggles 60 years ago – aired Sunday, October 30, 2022, at 7 p.m., with an encore presentation at 9 p.m.